Health Benefits of Drinking Hot Water: From Weight Loss to Detox

 According to the Journal of Neuroimmune Pharmacology, cinnamon may be effective in slowing the advancement of Parkinson’s disease.

-Potential Risks of Drinking Hot Water
+Potential Risks and Disadvantages of Drinking Hot Water

 The Environmental Protection Agency sets stringent legal regulations for safe drinking water.
 They strongly advise you to never use water from your hot tap to drink or cook with, as contaminants dissolve more easily in hot water than in the cold.
 They also set standards under the Safe Drinking Water Act (SDWA), which sets out criteria for states to independently set and enforce their own drinking water standards, provided they are, at a minimum, as strict as EPA’s standards.